ufs-community/uwtools/docs/sections/user_guide/cli/mode_template.rst

 Examples
 ^^^^^^^^

-The examples that follow use atparse-formatted template file ``atparse.txt`` with content
+The examples in this section use atparse-formatted template file ``atparse.txt`` with the following contents:

 .. code-block:: text

    @[greeting], @[recipient]!

-* Convert an atparse-formatted template file to Jinja2 format:
+* To convert an atparse-formatted template file to Jinja2 format:

   .. code-block:: text

      $ uw template translate --input-file atparse.txt
      {{greeting}}, {{recipient}}!

-  Shell redirection via ``|``, ``>``, et al may also be used to stream output to a file, another process, etc.
+  Shell redirection via ``|``, ``>``, et al. may also be used to stream output to a file, another process, etc.

-* Convert the template to a file via command-line argument:
+* To convert the template to a file via command-line argument:

   .. code-block:: text